redis/docs/content/develop/data-types/hashes.md

 ### Field expiration examples

-Support for hash field expiration in the official client libraries is coming soon, but you can test hash field expiration now with beta versions of the [Python (redis-py)](https://github.com/redis/redis-py) and [Java (Jedis)](https://github.com/redis/jedis) client libraries.
+Support for hash field expiration in the official client libraries is not yet available, but you can test hash field expiration now with beta versions of the [Python (redis-py)](https://github.com/redis/redis-py) and [Java (Jedis)](https://github.com/redis/jedis) client libraries.

 Following are some Python examples that demonstrate how to use field expiration.